 But, if you spend time clicking around on Amazon, it’s not a particularly enjoyable experience.

 There’s something quite soulless and clinical about the whole experience.

 And we do wonder, if many people are put off by the overwhelming nature of the experience.
 And they only visit if there’s something specific they want.

 Look at Amazon’s bewildering array of options for customers.
 Prime, Prime Now, Pantry, Go, Family, Fresh, Subscribe and Save, Whole Foods, Kindle, Alexa and Echo. (full range of services not available in all markets, but surely on the way everywhere?).

 It’s choice overload for customers.
 It’s not great design.
 You see everything at once.

-There’s not a lot of progressive disclosure or chunking goes on with the Amazon website. (see our article on design psychology for more on these design terms).
+There’s not a lot of progressive disclosure or chunking goes on with the Amazon website. (see our design psychology article for more on those).

 One of Amazon’s core principles is a passion for innovation.
-We understand each of these innovative services tries to solve a need for the customer.
+We understand each of these innovative services tries to solve a customer need.
 And, we understand that for every service a customer signs up to, they spend more with Amazon and become a more valuable customer.

 It’s an overwhelming online shopping experience.

 If you know what you want, it’s a great place to get in and out of.
 But as an online shopping experience, urgh.
 It can be really frustrating.